 Understandably, this is somewhat complicated but is being delivered at pace despite the complexity of the issue.

 Support for our Members

-The Institute’s investigations have narrowed down the field to three brokers and insurers currently covering our members.
+The Institute’s investigations have narrowed down the field to two brokers and insurers currently covering our members.
 These are believed the most likely to understand the work and competency of fire risk assessors in the market.

 Details of these are included in the table below, which we hope will be of use to members at this problematic time.

 We regret that due to the circumstances in the market generally, none are currently able to offer a discount to IFSM members.